|Note pressure of the|

 Having already lost most of my hearing in the left ear, I decided to wait before doing anything about the neuroma.

 The neuroma had grown to 8 mm.
 The vestibular ear canal controls balance.
 As a doctor told me: "When you hear the sound of hoofs outside the window in the USA, do you assume a zebra or a horse?"
-The horse is this case would be the neuroma.
-In other words, anything to do with my balance should be assumed to relate to the neuroma.
+The horse is this case would be the neuroma's interfering with my balance.
+Anything to do with my balance should be assumed to relate to the neuroma.

-So yesterday morning I had the procedure.
+So yesterday morning I had the Gamma Knife procedure.
 I am informed it successfully killed the neuroma (although the process of its dying may take weeks or months), so unless you want to know more, that is the end of the story.
+My balance sense is improved.

 A neuroma or schwannoma (also known as a "Schwann cell tumor" or a "neurinoma,"or "neurolemoma") is a benign nerve sheath tumor composed of Schwann cells, which normally produce the insulating myelin sheath covering peripheral nerves.
 The tumor cells can be thought of as feeding on a nerve, but they stay outside the nerve.
 The tumor causes trouble by pushing the nerve aside and/or up against a bony structure.
 Schwannomas are relatively slow-growing and are almost always benign, so they don't spread.